abhishekvispute/uniroll-contracts/README.md

 The second part remains incomplete as of now. </br>
 </br>

-We think this level of personalization is required in our diverse world, since contributors/receivers might have preferences for certain tokens or blockchains due to factors like base location, transaction fees, processing times, or personal preferences. </br>
+We think this level of personalization and flexibility is required in our diverse world, since contributors/receivers might have preferences for certain tokens or blockchains due to factors like base location, transaction fees, processing times, or personal preferences. </br>
 The codebase currently is buggy; for example, ERC-1271 always returns true, so please don't use this in production. </br>